-- For the HFCP, threats and vulnerabilities are mainly from hurricanes when cruise ships would be steered away from this or any Jamaican port - \ Given the poor state of road and drains in Falmouth, visitors will have problems leaving this port after docking following intense rainfall as roads and drains will be damaged and/or blocked, flooding will be evident, and debris will cover the roads
+- For the HFCP, threats and vulnerabilities are mainly from hurricanes when cruise ships would be steered away from this or any Jamaican port - Given the poor state of road and drains in Falmouth, visitors will have problems leaving this port after docking following intense rainfall as roads and drains will be damaged and/or blocked, flooding will be evident, and debris will cover the roads

-To combat this adaptation is necessary, specifically the upgrading of roads and drains in the town of Falmouth.
-Sadly this is more for the government (parish council) but the port could contribute to the efforts given the trickle down effects.
+To combat this, adaptation is necessary, specifically the upgrading of roads and drains in the town of Falmouth.
+This is more an issue for the government (Parish Council).